JelleAalbers/qsub_pywrap/README.rst

     jobname, output_pickle = qsubwrap(find_answer, queue='yourqueue')

 When the job is done, the result will be in a pickle with filename output_pickle.
-You can check the status ofExtra args/kwargs passed to qsubwrapped will be passed to your function. (except if they're one of the options to qsubwrap, such as verbose, pickle_dir, messages_dir, ... see docstring).
+Extra args/kwargs passed to qsubwrap will be passed to your function. (except if they're one of the options to qsubwrap, such as verbose, pickle_dir, messages_dir, ... see docstring).

 **Mapreduce functionality**::